EVPN-VXLAN Configuration

 Step 5 On the Ports page, select one or more VSX-pairs of switches in the VSX Pairs field, enter the ports that are physically cabled for MC-LAG operation in Ports, then click VALIDATE.

-Step 6 If AFC can validate that MC-LAG port configuration is consistent with LLDP neighbor data, a success message is presented.
+Step 6 If Fabric Composer can validate that MC-LAG port configuration is consistent with LLDP neighbor data, a success message is presented.

 Note: Validation of hypervisor host connections requires previous assignment of physical host ports to LACP LAGs.
 Validation is intended to verify that the requested configuration is consistent with cabling to attached hosts.
 It is not required to continue the process of MC-LAG creation, if attached hosts are not configured or present.